Press

 Our neon forests

-Eden Reforestation Projects will plant a total of 2'200'000 trees in «La Vallee DP» and «Ankarafantsika 3» over the next five years — a maximum of 440'000 trees per year.
+Eden: People + Planet will plant a total of 2'200'000 trees in «Ankarafantsika 3» and «Tudor Creek» over the next five years – a maximum of 440'000 trees per year.
 Our neon forests are so-called «Shared Designated Planting Sites».
 This means that we plant the area together with other partners.
-Because we are new to the planting site, you can see in the pictures that reforestation has already started in the area: The local population grows seedlings and plants them as soon as they are big enough.
+You can see in the pictures that reforestation has already started in the area: The local population grows seedlings and plants them as soon as they are big enough.

 A brief digression #1 — Haiti and Eden